 The overall gray uniformity is decent on the Samsung U28E590D.
 On the 50% gray uniformity, some really faint vertical band are visible, but they are too faint to appear when watching normal content.
 The edge is a bit darker in some areas, but the difference between those spots is very smooth and does not attract the eyes too much.
 Note that on the 50% picture, the top of the screen looks darker, but this is mostly due to the effect of the vertical viewing angle of the TV panel.

-On the 5% gray uniformity test picture, we can see the backlight bleed on the lower left corner, which is also visible on the black uniformity test, and also some of the horizontal lines that were also noticed on the 50% gray test picture.
-Those are mostly only visible on a uniform and dark color and are not really noticeable on normal content, unless you are watching some really dark multimedia content.
+On the 5% gray uniformity test picture, we can see the backlight bleed on the lower-left corner, which is also visible on the black uniformity test, and also some of the horizontal lines that were also noticed on the 50% gray test picture.
+Those are mostly only visible on a uniform and dark color and are not really noticeable on normal content unless you are watching some really dark multimedia content.

 The black uniformity of the Samsung U28E590D is bad.
 Some backlight bleed is visible around the edges of the monitor, especially at the bottom and the top.
 This causes content that uses a lot of pure blacks (such as the letterboxes in movies) to get a grey, cloudy tone that can be quite distracting.
 This is also a much worse black uniformity compared to the AOC AGON AG271QX, another TN monitor that we have reviewed before.

-Out of the box, the Samsung UE590 has a poor accuracy.
+Out of the box, the Samsung UE590 has poor accuracy.
 The most accurate picture mode was the 'Custom' one in combination with the 'Custom' 'Color Tone', but when set under those setting, the white balance dE is well over the limit that anybody would notice the level of inaccuracy.
 As for the color dE, at 4.95, it is way inaccurate and if we check the color temperature, we see that it is on the cool side, as the white point are drifting toward the blue too much.

 If you find the color temperature too cold, you can set the monitor under the 'Custom' picture mode, and set the 'Color Tone' to 'Warm 1'.
 This mode is just a bit less accurate, but not by far (white balance dE is 7.85, color dE is 5.4 and the color temperature is 6167k).

 The overall gamma is a bit low, but not by far, but if you look at the target curve, we see that it undershoot a bit in the brighter end of the target.
-Note that for all picture mode measured, the 'Gamma' 'Mode1' was the most accurate.
+Note that for all picture modes measured, the 'Gamma' 'Mode1' was the most accurate.

 After calibration, which was also done on the 'Custom' picture mode and the 'Custom 'Color Tone', the accuracy of this Samsung monitor is excellent.
 This is a big improvement over the 'Out of the box' experience.
 The white balance dE is now under the limit which we can't discern inaccuracy (dE of 1.0) and the color dE is just hovering above the same limit.
 The color temperature is right on target (6500k) and if you look at our 'Post Color Picture', you can see that the white point is spot on, with only some intermediate colors being a bit off target.